Below are answers to commonly asked questions.

 If you have been awarded financial aid by the payment deadline and have not declined all financial aid given to you, your classes will be held and you do not have to pay.

-Please note if you are not awarded financial aid by the payment deadline, and are registered for classes, you will need to pay for your classes or start a tuition payment plan through MyUH Services.
+If you are not awarded financial aid by the payment deadline, and are registered for classes, you will need to pay for your classes or sign-up for the payment plan through MyUH Services.

 How do I get my financial aid refund?

 What is e-Refund?
 How do I sign up for it?

 E-Refund is a simple and secure way to receive your financial aid refund.
 This allows a student to have their refund deposited directly into their bank account and not have to wait for a refund check in the mail.
 View detailed information on how to sign up for eRefund.

 What can I use my financial aid for?

 Your financial aid will first pay for Honolulu CC tuition and fees.
 If your financial aid is greater than your Honolulu CC tuition and fees, the remaining funds may be used for any school related expenses including books, supplies, food, transportation, and housing.